MarkAustinGrow/marvin-art/codebase_documentation.md

 1. Loading character data from Supabase
 2. Generating art prompts using GPT-4
 3. Creating images using DALL-E 3
+4. Storing images in Supabase Storage
-4. Storing prompts and images in the database
+5. Storing prompts and image metadata in the database

 Key classes:
 - `MarvinArt`: Main class handling art generation